GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 - Intensity
 - Steadfastness and commitment to her goals
 - Kindness
-- Intelligence (which is huge but she would never admit this to you)
+- Intelligence (which is enormous but she would never admit this to you)

 From my less older sister, Alexi, I most admire and try to emulate her: